 What are the Core Web Vitals?

 Google’s Core Web Vitals are a set of measurable web vitals that are good indicators of page experience.
-The metrics that make up the Core Web Vitals will evolve over time.
-Google acknowledges that they are not perfect and that we should expect improvements or addition in the future.
+The metrics that make up the Core Web Vitals will evolve as Google acknowledges that they are not perfect and that we should expect improvements or addition in the future.
 However, what we do know for now is that there are three definitive Core Web Vitals.

 Largest contentful paint